-The upstream MAC preprocessor in the RPD always extracts standalone request messages and copies piggyback data requests from the DOCSIS upstream frames or segments on all available logical channels and encodes them into one common UEPI Request Pseudowire.
-Each request is stored in a Request Block and is tagged with the UEPI session ID from the UEPI Data Pseudowire associated with the Logical Channel from which it was received.
+The upstream MAC preprocessor in the RPD always extracts standalone request messages and copies piggyback requests from the DOCSIS upstream frames or segments on all available channels and encodes them into one or more UEPI Request Pseudowire(s).
+Each request is stored in a Request Block and is tagged with the UEPI session ID from the UEPI Data Pseudowire associated with the OFDMA channel or SC-QAM Logical Channel from which it was received.